 Expert Legal Guidance You Can Trust

 When parents divorce, they face tough questions regarding where their children will live and who will provide care.
-At the Law Offices of K. Dean Kantaras, P.A., our attorneys provide clients in the Clearwater and Palm Harbor areas with the adept legal counsel necessary to manage these difficult and emotional circumstances.
+At the Law Offices of K. Dean Kantaras, P.A., our attorneys provide clients in the Tampa, Clearwater, and Palm Harbor areas with the adept legal counsel necessary to manage these difficult and emotional circumstances.
 Contact our firm today to schedule a consultation.

 We're ready to help you fight for custody.
 Contact us now to get started!

 Florida statutes do not use the term "child custody."
 Instead, the law refers to "parental responsibility."
 It presumes that both parents should share decision-making and caregiving responsibilities unless this arrangement would be detrimental to the child.
 Sole parental responsibility is only awarded if the court believes the other parent poses a threat to the family.